2021 German federal election: Debates

-For the first time since 2002, the four major television broadcasters (public services ZDF and ARD with its regional networks, and commercial networks RTL and ProSieben/Sat.1) did not hold a joint television debate of the major candidates from CDU/CSU and SPD.
-Separate debates were previously prevented by incumbent chancellor Merkel, who in 2021 did not run for re-election.
+For the first time since 2002, the four major television broadcasters (public services ZDF and ARD with its regional networks, and commercial networks RTL and ProSieben/Sat.1) did not hold a joint television debate of only the major candidates from CDU/CSU and SPD.
+Separate debates were previously prevented by incumbent chancellor Merkel, but she did not run for a fifth term in 2021, and Armin Laschet represented CDU/CSU.

 The Greens had only finished 6th in the 2017 election, but from mid-2018 to mid-2021 were ranked as 2nd in polls, even first in spring of 2021.
-Thus, for the first time, three-way major debates were held, dubbed "Triell".
-Four-way debates were held with the leaders of the smaller parties that were part of the parliament.
+Thus, with the traditional Two-party system of Union and SPD getting broken up and expanded to three on the federal level.
+For the first time, the traditional two-way duel debates became a three-way truel, dubbed "Triell".
+Additional four-way debates, in 2025 called Quadrell(quadrel), were held with leaders of the smaller parties that were part of the parliament.